lingui/js-lingui/website/docs/tutorials/react-rsc.md

 To ensure static rendering takes into account the supported locales, implement [generateStaticParams](https://nextjs.org/docs/app/api-reference/functions/generate-static-params) which will build the content for all locales.

 It's important that you do not create any locale-dependent strings at a place in the app where locale may not be initialized correctly at build time.
-This could result in the content being generated only for one locale, and for this reason we do not recommend using global i18n object in such scenarios.
+This could result in the content being generated only for one locale, and for this reason we do not recommend using the global i18n object in such scenarios.
 For example:

 ```tsx
 import { i18n } from "@lingui/core";